gaelforget/MITgcm.jl/docs/src/examples.md

 # Examples

-Below are links to static versions of the examples which one can open these a web browser.
+Below are links to static html versions of the examples which one can open with a web browser.

-If instead one wants to run the notebooks using [Pluto.jl](https://plutojl.org), then they might proceed as follows:
+If instead you wanted to run the notebooks using [Pluto.jl](https://plutojl.org), then you might proceed as follows:

 1. open `julia` in terminal window
-2. type the commands below at the `Julia` prompt
+2. type the commands shown below at the `Julia` prompt
 3. in web-browser, open one of the notebooks listed hereafter

 ```